-- You’re planning promotion for a major charity event.
+- You’re planning promotions for a major charity event.
 Since you have sufficient budget to shoot video, you choose to focus on video-friendly platforms like Facebook and Twitter.

 - Your boss hands down a specific directive to increase your Twitter following.
 You decide to focus on a high-volume Twitter-only campaign that encourages sharing.

 - 12 posts on Instagram

 - 24 tweets

 - Three Pins on Pinterest

 - Three LinkedIn updates

 Just make a plan, execute it, and see what happens. #social #mediaClick To Tweet

 Keep the Rest of Your Social Scheduling in Mind, TooIf you’re curating content, resharing evergreen content, or running multiple campaigns at once, keep all of that in mind.
 Be careful not to oversaturate your social channels.

 Put Your Campaign Plan Into a ProposalIf you’re a consultant or agency marketer, you may need to get approval for your campaign.
 One way to do this is with a well-crafted proposal.
 Generally speaking, your proposal should include: